 ‘Sorry you can’t.
 Your ticket is non-transferable, and the next SAA flight is via Rio on Friday’.
-The old man had paid for my ticket on his shiny new Barclaycard and had put it over 12 months, so one last payment was still outstanding.
+My folks had paid for my ticket on a shiny new Barclaycard and had put it over 12 months, so one last payment was still outstanding.

 Ooh shit, four days in NY with no money.
 Well, about $25.
 I got $25 a month allowance in Apache from the Rotary club.
 Seventeen South African Diederiks Ront it was back then, and sixty cents (R1 = $1.42).

 I put my suitcase in a locker, put a quarter in the slot and took the key.
 Hopped on a bus to Grand Central Station ($2) in Manhattan to look for the SAA offices.

 AT SAA: ‘Sorry, can’t help you’.
 Hey asseblief man!
 ‘OK, we’ll try’.

 Back to JFK airport to sleep on the floor (the damn benches spitefully had armrests for each seat so you couldn’t lie down on them).
 Fitful sleep broken by a huge sit-on vacuum and polish machine that roared up at 3am.
 ‘Move along there’, said the cleaner.

 Tuesday I did the same locker-bus-SAA office run, but now I was rather peckish so I strolled around Manhattan looking for something cheap to eat.
 I found a burger for $3.
 Not cheap in ’73, but that included as much beer as you could drink, so I thought OK.
 Big glasses, though, so I could only drink two.
 Wandered the Manhattan streets with a nice beer buzz going.